 Officially, algae was reported in a sampling taken July 23 by the Shawnee Trail Canal by Arrowhead Beach, according to the North Carolina Department of Environmental Quality.

 The bloom has higher-than-acceptable levels of a toxin called microcystin, the N.C.
 Department of Health and Human Services reported in a press release.
 The state has not received any reports of people getting sick from the bloom as of yet, the release also notes.

-Microcystin is produced by microbes called cyanobacteria, and children and dogs are most vulnerable to those toxins, according to DHHS’ website.
+Microcystin is produced by microbes called cyanobacteria.
+Children and dogs are most vulnerable to those toxins, according to DHHS’ website.